 Compared to the other houses around it and the neighbourhood it’s in, that same house may be considered the best house in one neighbourhood but the worst house in another.
 It all depends on the popularity of the neighbourhood and the type of houses that surround it.

-So lets explore these two extreme examples
+So lets explore these two extreme examples:

 Scenario 1: Best House in the Worst Neighbourhood